Special Opportunity Fund

 - To organizations that discriminate against certain groups or individuals in the delivery of programs and services on the basis of race, religion, national origin, gender, age, sexual orientation or disability;

-- For influencing legislation and/or elections, promoting voter registration; for political candidates, political campaigns;
+- For elections, political candidates, or political campaigns;

-- For social or political issues outside the United States of America;
+- For social or political issues outside the United States;

 - To individuals;